 Pretty neato, eh?

-Personally, I see this as-of-right accessory dwelling being really helpful for multi-generational families (explored in more detail in November 2017 - Home Of The Month - Scarborough) as well as existing owners who opt to build a laneway house for their own personal occupancy while turning the current dwelling into an income supplement.
+Personally, I see this as-of-right accessory dwelling being really helpful for multi-generational families (explored in more detail in Dear Urbaneer: What Are The Important Considerations Surrounding Multi-Generational Housing? as well as existing owners who opt to build a laneway house for their own personal occupancy while turning the current dwelling into an income supplement.

 Images courtesy of Toronto City Planning ‘Changing Lanes’ Presentation, May 2, 2018

 At the moment, no development charges are payable to build a laneway suite, but if you were to later apply to the city to sever the parcel (not legally allowed at this moment in time), or to convert the site into condominiums, then development fees would be retroactive.
 Development fees are costly – and increasing – since I last wrote about in The Pitfalls Of Permit Fees And Toronto Real Estate.
 Here’s the link to the City Of Toronto Building Permit Fee page which says a Building Permit for a new build is $17.16 per square meter.